geoffrich/geoffrich.net/src/posts/sveltekit-read.md

 ---
-title: "How SvelteKit's new read function simplifies reading assets on the server"
+title: Reading assets on the server in SvelteKit
-metaDesc: 'Updating an old Svelte social image demo for SvelteKit 2.4'
+metaDesc: "How SvelteKit 2.4's new read function simplifies things"
 date: '2024-01-21'
 tags:
   - sveltekit